Home / Advanced Search

 Intelligent Automation & Soft Computing, Vol.36, No.3, pp. 3517-3533, 2023, DOI:10.32604/iasc.2023.036356

 Abstract Automation software need to be continuously updated by addressing software bugs contained in their repositories.
 However, bugs have different levels of importance; hence, it is essential to prioritize bug reports based on their severity and importance.
 Manually managing the deluge of incoming bug reports faces time and resource constraints from the development team and delays the resolution of critical bugs.
 Therefore, bug report prioritization is vital.
-This study proposes a new model for bug prioritization based on average one dependence estimator; it prioritizes bug reports based on severity, which is determined by the number of attributes.
-The more the number… More >
+This study proposes a new model for bug prioritization based on average one dependence estimator; it prioritizes bug reports based on severity, which is determined by the number of More >

 • Open Access